syncfusion-content/winui-docs/winui/TreeGrid/Row-Drag-and-Drop.md

 ### RowDragOver event

-`RowDragOver` event occurs continuously when dragging the tree node in the SfTreegrid.
+`RowDragOver` event occurs continuously when dragging the tree node in the SfTreeGrid.
 The `TreeGridRowDragOverEventArgs` has the following members, which provide information for the `RowDragOver` event:

 `Data`: Gets a data object that contains the data associated with dragging the nodes.